Manny Ramirez: Personal life

 On May 10, 2004, Ramirez missed a Red Sox game to become a naturalized citizen of the United States.
 He entered the next game running onto the field to a standing ovation while carrying a small American flag held in his hand.
-He planted the flag in the left outfield corner of the field, in the shadow of the Green Monster, where it remained for the entire game.
+He gave the flag to a fan to the left outfield corner of the field, in the shadow of the Green Monster.